cristianjhd92/NeoGalaga/README.md

 Sound effects and background music

-Game over and level progression
+Game over screen and level progression

-📄 License
+## 📄 License

 This project is licensed under the MIT License.
 Developed by Cristian J. H. D.
 GitHub: @cristianjhd92